AbdulMalikDev/PythonCheatSheet/README.md

 # Clean Code Tips

-- **Doc Strings -**  Documentation for your functions in the interview to look slic 😎
+- **Doc Strings -**  Documentation for your functions in the interview to look slick 😎

     A docstring is short for documentation string.